kamranahmedse/developer-roadmap/content/roadmaps/110-java/content/107-testing-java-apps/100-mocking.md

 # Mocking

-Mocking removes external dependencies from a unit test to create a sense of an entire controlled environment.
-The traditional method of mocks involves mocking all other classes that interact with the class we want to test.
+Mockito is a mocking framework, JAVA-based library that is used for effective unit testing of JAVA applications.
+Mockito is used to mock interfaces so that a dummy functionality can be added to a mock interface that can be used in unit testing.
 The common targets for mocking are:

 - Database connections
 - Web services